An invariant of Legendrian and transverse links from open book decompositions of contact 3-manifolds: Applications

 The pair $(s_1,s_2)$, where for $i=1,2$, is called \emph{Alexander pair} of $\widehat{\mathfrak L}(L,S^3,\xi)$ respect to $S$ and we denote it with $A_S(L,S^3,\xi)$.
 We have that the Alexander pair is an invariant of $L$ in the sense of the following theorem. \begin{teo} Suppose that $L$ is a Legendrian link in $(S^3,\xi)$ such that $\widehat{\mathfrak L}(L,S^3,\xi)$ is non-zero.
 We also assume that there are two convex, splitting spheres $S_1$ and $S_2$, which decompose $L$ as Legendrian connected sums, such that we can find a smooth isotopy of $M$ that fix $L$ and sends $S_1$ into $S_2$.

 Then the two Alexander pairs of $\widehat{\mathfrak L}(L,S^3,\xi)$, respect to $S_1$ and $S_2$, coincide, which means that $A_{S_1}(L,S^3,\xi)=A_{S_2}(L,S^3,\xi)$. \end{teo} \begin{proof} The proof is a link version of the one of Theorems 8.4 and 9.1 in \cite{LOSS}. \end{proof} There is a version of Theorem \ref{teo:refinement} for transverse links. \begin{cor} Suppose that $T$ is a transverse link in $(S^3,\xi)$.
 Assume also that one of its Legendrian approximations $L_T$ respects the hypothesis of Theorem \ref{teo:refinement}.
-Then it is where the Alexander pair is now defined as $A_S(T,S^3,\xi)=A_S(L_T,S^3,\xi)$. \end{cor} \begin{proof} It is a consequence of the fact that Legendrian approximations of the same transverse link differ by negative stabilizations.
+Then one has where the Alexander pair is now defined as $A_S(T,S^3,\xi)=A_S(L_T,S^3,\xi)$. \end{cor} \begin{proof} It is a consequence of the fact that Legendrian approximations of the same transverse link differ by negative stabilizations.
 Therefore, the Alexander gradings are the same because negative stabilizations do not change the invariant. \end{proof} The Alexander pair can be useful in distinguishing Legendrian and transverse links that are not isotopic. \begin{prop} Suppose that $L_1$ and $L_2$ are smoothly isotopic Legendrian (transverse) links in $(S^3,\xi)$ which appear as follows.

-Say $L_1\approx L_2$ is a 2-component Legendrian (transverse) link, obtained from three Legendrian (transverse) knots $K$, $H$ and $J$ with prime knot types, defined as follows: take the connected sum of $K\#_S\:H$ with a (standard) positive Hopf link $\mathcal H_+$ and $J$, in the way that $K\#_S\:H$ is summed on the first component of $\mathcal H_+$ and $J$ on the second one.
+Say $L_1\approx L_2$ is a $2$-component Legendrian (transverse) link, obtained from three Legendrian (transverse) knots $K$, $H$ and $J$ with prime knot types, defined as follows: take the connected sum of $K\#_S\:H$ with a (standard) positive Hopf link $\mathcal H_+$ and $J$, in the way that $K\#_S\:H$ is summed on the first component of $\mathcal H_+$ and $J$ on the second one.

 We have that if $A_S(L_1,S^3,\xi)\neq A_S(L_2,S^3,\xi)$ then $L_1$ is not Legendrian (transverse) isotopic to $L_2$. \end{prop} \begin{proof} It follows from Theorem \ref{teo:refinement} and Corollary \ref{cor:refinement} and the fact that, if there is a Legendrian (transverse) isotopy $F$ between $L_1$ and $L_2$, the isotopy $F$ is such that $F(S)=S'$ and we can smoothly isotope $S'$ onto $S$. \end{proof}